 - Tort Law for Legal Assistants: The third edition of this book strikes an excellent balance between academic coverage of tort law principles and practical coverage of skills requisite for the personal injury legal assistant.

 - Using Computers in the Law Office: Using Computers in the Law Office, fifth edition provides up-to-date information regarding the use of technology by paralegals in all types of legal organizations.
-It includes basic computer concepts, including hardware and major software programs such as Word and Excel, and also addresses more complex skills and software programs available.
+It includes basic computer concepts, including hardware and major software programs such as Word and Excel, and also addresses more complex skills and software application programs available.

 - West’s Business Law: A market leader used by more colleges and universities than any other business law text, West’s Business Law continues to set the standard for making classic black letter law accessible, interesting, and relevant to business students.